GeoscienceAustralia/galileoQC/docs/source/methods.md

 The acquired data referred to in the following Python function calls are stored in a [geoWhizz](#geowhizz-target) file, `dh`.
 The planned survey line positions are stored in a different geoWhizz file, `ph`.

 A typical work-flow to prepare the data for QC would use the following main steps (using the Canobie project data as an example).
-More information is provided in the [tutorial](#cookbook-target) and [notebooks](#cookbook-target).
+More information is provided in the [tutorials](#tutorials-target).

 ## Prepare data